AssemblyScript/website/src/runtime.md

 |          |        |       |
 |          |      0 |       | Payload starts here

-References to an object always point at the start of the payload, with the header beginning in the 20 bytes before.
+References to an object always point at the start of the payload, with the header beginning 20 bytes before.
 Null references are just the value `0`.
 When working with an AssemblyScript module externally, knowing the memory layout can be helpful to for example obtain an object's class id or size.
 Invoking `__new` automatically prepends a managed header and registers the object with the GC, using the provided class id for `rtId` and the provided size for `rtSize`.

 ### Class layout